-Police seeking man suspected of two home invasions, sexual assault this afternoon
+Police arrest man suspected of two home invasions, sexual assault; updated 5:31 p.m.

 NEWS LIVE: This report contains news live as it develops and is being updated continuously.
 Bookmark and refresh the page periodically for updates.
 Most recent update:

-ST. GEORGE — Police are seeking a man suspected of committing two home invasion burglaries within about a half-hour span in the St. George area Tuesday afternoon.
+ST. GEORGE — Police have detained a man suspected of committing two home invasion burglaries within about a half-hour span in the St. George area Tuesday afternoon.
 At the second location, police said the suspect reportedly sexually assaulted a female resident of the home.

+St. George Police reported at 5 p.m. that a suspect was taken into custody for questioning and that no other suspects are being sought at this time.
+According to police, shortly after 4 p.m., detectives located the truck and a man matching the suspect’s description at a construction site in the Stone Cliff area.

-The first incident occurred at 12:12 p.m. in the area of 3240 South in Little Valley, while the second one reportedly took place at 12:45 p.m. in the Washington Fields area of Washington City, according to a public announcement posted on the St. George Police Department’s official Facebook page,
+The first home invasion occurred at 12:12 p.m. in the area of 3240 South in Little Valley, while the second one reportedly took place at 12:45 p.m. in the Washington Fields area of Washington City, according to a public announcement posted on the St. George Police Department’s official Facebook page,

 The estimated driving time between the two locations is about 10 minutes.